skx/lighthouse-of-doom/README.md

 Build the game by running `make`, and then run `./lighthouse`

-If you get stuck you can see command by entering `help`.
+If you get stuck you can see most of the available commands by entering `help`.